Quickly exit this site by pressing the Escape key Leave this site

 3.6.5.1 It is recognised that certain policing duties undertaken during night time may involve special hazards or heavy physical or mental strain.
 These are operational activities, which involve the use of specialist equipment for which specialist training has been given.

 3.6.5.2 Examples are patrol, firearms, dog handling and surveillance.
-Other roles can be included by agreement, where a risk assessment has been undertaken identifying such hazards or strain in the case of an officer who is a night worker, and shall then be regarded as undertaking those activities for the purposes of WTR.
+Other roles can be included by agreement, where a risk assessment has been undertaken identifying such hazards or strain in the case of an officer who is a night worker and shall then be regarded as undertaking those activities for the purposes of WTR.

-3.6.5.4 The health and safety adviser will, however, in consultation and with the relevant branch of Unison, the Police Federation, the Superintendents Association and Association of Chief Police Officers (ACPO), keep this element of the regulations under review.
+3.6.5.4 The Health and Safety Adviser will, however, in consultation and with the relevant branch of Unison, the Police Federation, the Superintendents Association and Association of Chief Police Officers (ACPO), keep this element of the regulations under review.

 3.7.1 All schedules of employment will include information concerning the WTRs and in particular details of the 48-hour average working week and night work health questionnaire.